 “What does my death matter, if through us, thousands of people are awakened and stirred to action?” – Sophie Scholl

-These were the words of Sophie Scholl, a 21-year old leader of a Nazi rebellion movement in the 1940s.
+These were the words of Sophie Scholl, a 21-year old leader of an Anti-Nazi rebellion movement in the 1940s.
 Sophie, her brother Hans, and their friend Christoph Probst, were executed by Nazi party officials in 1943, as a result of their distribution of a revolutionary leaflet called The White Rose.
 Their actions helped spur an undercurrent of revolt across Germany, throughout World War II.

 Like many of the changemakers we have written about, the Scholl children were the products of politically aware parents.
 Their father, Robert Scholl, warned his children that Hitler was a dangerous man whose actions could lead to the destruction of Germany.
 But like most teenagers of the time, Hans and Sophie followed their peers and joined the Hitler Youth—beginning their indoctrination of the superiority of the German nation.
 In 1942, their father was arrested and spent time in a Nazi prison for speaking out against Hitler himself.
 He was quoted as saying, “This Hitler is God’s scourge on mankind, and if the war doesn’t end soon the Russians will be sitting in Berlin.”
 And so the Scholl children began to understand that the things they’d been taught in Nazi youth organizations might not be morally correct.